microsoft/promptflow/examples/flex-flows/eval-checklist/README.md

 # Eval Check List
-A example flow shows how to evaluate the answer pass user specified check list.
+A example flow defined using class entry which demos how to evaluate the answer pass user specified check list.

 ## Prerequisites